sami-badawi/shapelogic-typescript/README.md

 An exploration of TypeScript's suitability for computer vision.

+TypeScript might not be the right technology for computer vision.
+It is often done in C++, Python or MatLab.

 ## Goals for ShapeLogic TypeScript

 * ShapeLogic TypeScript might serve as a front end for ShapeLogic Scala
-* Compare TypeScript and Scala for how easy it is to do work in computer vision
+* Compare TypeScript and Scala for ease of doing computer vision work
 * See how well WebGL works for image processing
 * Investigate JavaScript machine learning libraries

 ## WebGL for Image Processing

-WebGL seems like a good way to do fast image processing.
+* WebGL seems like a good way to do fast image processing.
-There might be problem with browser compatibility.
+* There might be problem with browser compatibility.

 ## JavaScript Transpiler Problems